 In general, construction contracts will require parties to provide notice of any changes to the scope of work within a certain number of days.
 Failing to inform or follow the right notification process can cause a change order to be rejected or payment withheld.
 The typical timeframe to notify the project owner or the owner’s rep of a change is 5 to 10 days, but this changes from contract to contract.

 When a contractor fails to follow the process, then the change order might proceed but the contractor might not be paid even when the work gets completed.
-Read your contract thoroughly to understand the process of submitting a change order.
+Read your construction contract thoroughly to understand the process of submitting a change order.

-Details of the change
+3. Details of the work

 This is where the contractor will describe the work changes in detail.
 It may be extra work that they will do, or a description of the work that is no longer required.
 The contractor should provide as much detail in this section as possible, assuming that the reader isn’t as familiar with the project as they are.